 Is this treatment FDA approved?

-Intravenous Ketamine is not, however nasal ketamine (SPRAVATO™) is FDA approved.
-They are the same drug (ketamine), absorption rates and the delivery process differs.
+Intravenous Ketamine is not, however nasal esketamine (SPRAVATO™) is FDA approved.
+They are the same drug (ketamine), absorption rates and the delivery process (intravenous vs intranasal) differs.

 Will I be treated as an outpatient?